-So stay tuned, because we will be sharing A LOT more ways we afford this lifestyle…from a budgeting program, to discount memberships, how to make extra income, and everything in between.
+We have also shared the ways we afford this lifestyle…from a budgeting program that we created, to discount memberships, how to make extra income, and everything in between.
 If this interests you, be sure to sign up for our newsletter to stay informed!

 Many people think you have to make a lot of money to travel full-time, but that’s not the case.
 In fact, full-time RVing can be as expensive or inexpensive as you choose.
 It can all depend on the type and year of the RV you purchase, how often you travel, where you park, and the activities you do in the places you visit.
 But, here’s a general idea of items you can expect to pay for each month if you choose the full-time RV lifestyle.

 The following are a list of items that we believe to be bare necessities for RV life.

 - Health Insurance